ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-web-application-firewall-shield-firewall-manager-inspector.md

 Of course, WAF is PCI compliant.

 ## Web ACL terminology
 *Conditions* can include XSS, IP address range, geo restrictions, query string/header parsing (using REGEX), SQL injection

 *Rules* pull conditions together with a logical AND; rules are ordered and work to filter out bad requests; the default action occurs when no rules fire

 ## Web ACL Workflow
 1. create a resource that can be protected including API gateway, CloudFront, ALB
-1. create Web ACL - name it, give it a metric name space, a region, and associate it with a resource that gets traffict (HTTP/2 or WebSocket)
+1. create Web ACL - name it, give it a metric name space, a region, and associate it with a resource that gets trafficked (HTTP/2 or WebSocket)
 1. Create conditions - include XSS, IP address range, geo restrictions, query string/header parsing, SQL injection
 1. Combine conditions together into a rule - for instance, put all the bad bot IPs and suspicious IPs in to a rule call "Bad user-agents" and BLOCK these IPs
 1. Create more rules that will execute in order
 1. Define a default action... like allow requests that don't match any rules

 ### Pricing
 Simple pricing structure:

 $5 per web ACL per month